ryanmat/mcp-server-logicmonitor/README.md

 ## Example Usage

-Once configured, you can ask Claude:
+Once configured, you can ask your AI assistant:

 - "Show me all critical alerts"
 - "What devices are in the Production group?"